fauna-labs/db-migration-tool/README.md

 4. Update access keys in the application with keys pointing to the target database.
 5. Reenable writes in your application.
 6. Confirm that writes are being applied to the target database.

+## Troubleshooting

+### "What if I receive a 429 status code?":

+429 errors are returned from Fauna when you encounter throughput limits (i.e. your account is being rate-limited).
+To adjust for this:
+- Reduce parallelism using the `--parallelism` option.
+- Tweak the following constant values in `main.js`:
+    - `duration` - reduce this to narrow the time range for events per iteration
+    - `size` - reduce this to lookup fewer documents at a time
+    - `interval` - increase this to wait longer between iterations so the query limits can "refill"

 ## Limitations